lwilgrant/lifetime_exposure_isimip/README.md

 ## Sample data
 Sample data for our analysis for heatwaves is available [here](https://vub-my.sharepoint.com/:f:/g/personal/luke_grant_vub_be/Evp91Cvs6tFPumIUySMnkPcBvTh1_T6lKn3jhPYzOvfmDA?e=DsZTdQ).
 You need to copy the /data folder and its contents to the same directory as the code for the repo to work.

+## Running
+Once your python environment is set up, running this analysis for heatwaves should take 3-6 hours.
+Simply choose the ``heatwavedarea'' flag and set all run options to full compute.
+This will produce a number of python pickle files for intermediate computation.
+Note that some plotting functions will not work, as they require outputs of analyses for other extreme event categories for which sample data is not provided.

 ## License
 This project is licensed under the MIT License.
 See also the